AvinashhMishraa/django_rest_framework_example_2/README.md

-> Open the terminal in your favorite code editor and execute the following commands :
+> Open the terminal in your favorite code editor and execute the following commands &nbsp;:
 > ```
 > py -m venv env
 > ./env/Scripts/activate